lavekaren/Hacktoberfest-Census/README.md

 # Hacktoberfest Census

-A census of those participating in Hacktoberfest 2017 (and an easy PR!)
+A census of those participating in the Hacktoberfest 2017 (and an easy PR!)

 This census has a live webpage [here](https://cutwell.github.io/Hacktoberfest-Census), it's automatically updated every time a PR is accepted!